 Morning breath is something everyone deals with, but if you have a bad taste and smell in your mouth after you brush your teeth, it’s a possible sign of a problem.
 Lingering bad breath can be caused by tooth decay, gum disease, or dry mouth in addition to many other causes.
 Discuss your issue with your oral health professional and check to determine if it could be mouth related.
 Chronic bad breath can also be caused by nose and throat infections and chronic health issues such as diabetes, gastric reflux, and kidney or even liver disorder.

 Baby teeth are made to fall out, but if you start losing your permanent teeth, you have a problem.
 While permanent teeth can be lost because of an accident or aging, tooth decay can result in your adult teeth needing to be extracted or falling out on their own.
 It’s essential to see a Centerton dentist for your missing teeth because the empty space can be a breeding ground for bacteria growth, can cause discomfort when eating and you just look and feel better with a beautiful smile.

 A good way to avoid serious health problems is to prevent these common oral health issues.
 Below are some of the best ways to do this:

 - Practicing good oral hygiene

 - Brushing your teeth, tongue, and gums at least twice a day

 - Flossing at least once a day

 - Maintaining a healthy diet

-Contact Our Centerton Dentist to Schedule an Appointment
+Contact the Best Centerton Dentist to Schedule your Appointment